guiglass/StationaryStereoCamera/README.md

 ![alt tag](https://raw.githubusercontent.com/guiglass/StationaryStereoCamera/master/Step6.png)
 **_Step 6 - Adding the StereoCameraPreRenderer script and linking the two renderTextures._**

-* Drag the StereoCameraPreRendere.cs script onto the “Camera (HUD)” object.
+* Drag the StereoCameraPreRenderer.cs script onto the “Camera (HUD)” object.
 * Drag each “camLeft” and “camRight” renderTextures and place them in the script’s corresponding “TexLeft“ and “TexRight” variables.
 * Click the small circle button to the right of “Mat” and select “Default-Particle”.